Nexis-Network/homepage/content/docs/guides/branching-neon-api.md

   -H 'Authorization: Bearer $NEON_API_KEY' | jq
 ```

-The `project_id` for a Exzo Network project is found on the **Settings** page in the Exzo Network Console, or you can find it by listing the projects for your Exzo Network account using the Exzo Network API.
+The `project_id` for a Nexis Network project is found on the **Settings** page in the Nexis Network Console, or you can find it by listing the projects for your Nexis Network account using the Nexis Network API.

 The response lists the project's primary branch and any child branches.
 The name of the primary branch in this example is `main`.